persephone-tools/persephone/README.md

 ### 2. Get the example data

-Currently the tool assumes each utterance is in its own audio file, and that there is a corresponding transcription file where each token is a phoneme or tone.
-I've uploaded an example dataset that includes some Na data that has already been preprocessed.
+Currently the tool assumes each utterance is in its own audio file, and that for each utterance in the training set there is a corresponding transcription file with phonemes (or perhaps characters) delimited by spaces.
+I've uploaded an example dataset that includes some Yongning Na data that has already been preprocessed.
 We'll use this example dataset in this tutorial.
 Once we confirm that the software itself is working on your computer, we can discuss preprocessing of your own data.

 Get the data [here](https://cloudstor.aarnet.edu.au/sender/?s=download&token=b6789ee3-bbcb-7f92-2f38-18ffc1086817)